Impact and Programs

 Community or Constituency Served

-Since 1953, Opportunity Partners has advanced the quality of life for people with disabilities.
-In 1959, we became the first service provider in the Twin Cities to place people with developmental disabilities with employers in the community.
-Then, in the early 1970s, we began offering residential services, transitioning people with disabilities from large institutions into group homes or supported apartments.
-Today, Opportunity Partners serves 2,000 individuals annually at job sites and residences throughout the Twin Cities.
-Opportunity Partners serves people with many types of disabilities, including Autism Spectrum Disorder, Asperger syndrome, brain injury, Down syndrome, cerebral palsy, and Fetal Alcohol syndrome.
+Since 1953, Opportunity Partners (OP) has advanced the quality of life for people with disabilities.
+In 1959, OP became the first service provider in the Twin Cities to place people with developmental disabilities with employers in the community.
+Then, in the early 1970's, OP began offering residential services, transitioning people with disabilities from large institutions into group homes or supported apartments.
+Today, OP serves over 2,000 individuals annually at job sites and residences throughout the Twin Cities.
+OP serves people with many types of disabilities, including Autism Spectrum Disorder, Asperger syndrome, brain injury, Down syndrome, cerebral palsy, and Fetal Alcohol syndrome.